Balaclava (Vic.)

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Balaclava has 13 active public transport stops offering a mix of train, light rail, and bus services.
-These stops are served by 6 individual routes, collectively facilitating 5,851 weekly passenger trips.
-Transport accessibility is rated as excellent, with residents on average located 162 meters from the nearest stop.
+Balaclava has 13 active public transport stops operating within it.
+These include a mix of lightrail and bus services.
+Six individual routes service these stops, collectively providing 5,851 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 162 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+The car remains the dominant mode of transport at 55%, with train usage at 20% and walking at 8%.

 Frequently Asked Questions - Transport